giacomorebonato/itpub.ie/src/pages/2018-12-08-life-balance/index.md

 ### Do sport

 There is no excuse...
-Every body can do sport at it's own level and it's good for the mind.
+Everybody can do sport at its own level and it's good for the mind.
-Especially when I am going through stressfull periods, sport is something that gratifies you and frees your mind from job's thoughts.
+Especially when I am going through stressful periods, sport is something that gratifies you and frees your mind from job's thoughts.